-Still, the concept of ergonomics is relatively new, and many people don’t understand how it relates to their office environment.
-Even more importantly, how they don’t know how office ergonomics can affect the areas of life outside work.
+The concept of ergonomics is often seen as a vague idea that many people struggle to relates to their workstation, office or organization.
+Even more importantly, they don’t know how office ergonomics can affect the areas of life outside of work.

 Simply put, ergonomics is the study of the interaction between people and the tools they use.
 More precisely, how employees and their tools interact.